Sami-Laayouni/Oncophoros/README.md

   - `HBV.tsv`
   - `Non-Viral.tsv`

+  As well as the EPD Database and list of genes (which can be replaced with the result of code)

+  - `genes.txt`
+  - `Promoters.fasta`

 - **lightgbm_version/**
   Implementation using **LightGBM** (open-source by Microsoft).
 This is also the main file with most of the comments (as the other programs share the same component).
 Each of the files can be ran independently and will generate a corresponding folder with the results.